Property markets and financial stability

-Joint workshop of the Monetary Authority of Singapore and the Bank for International Settlements, 5-6 September 2011, Singapore
+Joint workshop by the Monetary Authority of Singapore and the Bank for International Settlements, Singapore, 5-6 September 2011.

 Property market developments are of increasing importance to central banks and financial sector supervisors.
 The financial crises of the past two decades, both in developing and developed countries, have illustrated just how critical the health of this sector can be for achieving financial stability.
 Lately, the rapid growth in real estate prices - often supported by a strong expansion in bank lending - in a number of emerging market economies has become a concern for policymakers.
 In response, various stabilisation measures have been adopted or are under consideration.

 The papers presented at the conference were published as BIS Papers No 64 in March 2012.